-There are many factors that go into creating the perfect home theatre experience, including excellent sound, comfortable seating, and overall ambience.
+There are many factors that go into creating the perfect home theatre experience, including excellent sound, comfortable seating, and overall ambiance.
 The first thing that most people think of, however, is stunning image quality, whether it comes from a giant TV or a projector.
 Finding the right home theatre projector may prove a bit daunting with the number of models available.

 Before deciding upon the “best” projector, it is important to know what that means to you.
-Are you looking for the best among entry level projectors?
+Are you looking for the best among entry-level projectors?
 Maybe you want the best 4K projector or the best for HDR.
 Of course, you may simply want the best all-around performance at a particular price point.

 To help you decide about which is the right home theatre projector for you, here are some of the top contenders.

 Best 4K Projector